Syntax Reference for metadata.json

 -

-Schema v2 (Recommended)
+Schema v2 (Required)

 $schemafield for version detection. -

-Schema v1 (Legacy)
+Schema v1 (Phased Out)

 Version Detection